NEURONE-IL/neurone/README.md

     To override a default value through an environment variable, use the following command as an example:

         $ export NEURONE_HOST=123.45.67.89

+    Alternatively, you can customize these environment variables by editing the `dotenv` file in the project's root directory.

 8. Create your asset and raw data folder at the locations defined on Step 5, also copy your assets (example will assume `myAssets.zip` as source) to your NEURONE asset folder